NENA911/NG911GISDataModel/postgresql/README.md

 There are a variety of methods to determine the best settings but simple starting point is to use [PGTune](https://pgtune.leopard.in.ua/).
-PGTune provides the settings that can be manually applied to the the `postgresql.conf` file or ALTER commands that can be executed as a SQL script.
+PGTune provides the settings that can be manually applied to the `postgresql.conf` file or ALTER commands that can be executed as a SQL script.